3XAY/3xay.github.io/siteMdFiles/docs/index.md

 	A general You ship, we ship by Hack Club.
 	I've been working on various projects for that.
-	I'm also working on my team's game from Counterspell.
+	Primarily working on a weather station project (as of now)

 Check out what I'm working on [here](https://scrapbook.hackclub.com/3XAY).
 </br>